weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Log into Quay.io, and create a robot account (`ci_push_pull`) and then give it Admin permissions to that repo.

 Next, set up TravisCI.
-In http://travis-ci.org/, sign in, find the repo and switch it on.
+In http://travis-ci.org/, sign in, find the front-end repo and switch it on.

 Supply environment entries for `DOCKER_USER` and `DOCKER_PASS` by copying them from the robot account in quay.io.

+These variables can be found by clicking on the robot account's settings and then credentials.
+Then selecting 'Docker Login'.

+`DOCKER_USER=<"user-name+robot-account">`
+`DOCKER_PASS=<"Quay.io-key">`

+Where,

+* `<"user-name+ci_push_pull">` is your name with the + sign and the name of the robot account.
+* `<"Quay.io-key">` is the key found in the Docker Login dialog.

 ## Getting Flux Running

 There are two parts of Flux that must be configured and installed: the Flux Daemon and the Flux Service.
 The Flux daemon is deployed to the cluster and it listens for changes being pushed through git and updates the cluster accordingly. `fluxctl` is the command line utility and it allows you to send requests and commands to the daemon.
 The flux daemon is deployed first to the cluster and afterwards, `fluxctl` is downloaded and set up the.

 Log onto the master Kubernetes node, and create the following .yaml file using your favourite editor: